alfonsof/google-cloud-java-examples/README.md

 list the files in a Cloud Storage bucket in a Google Cloud Project.
 * [gcloudstorageupload](/gcloudstorageupload) - Google Cloud Storage Upload: Example of how to handle Cloud Storage buckets and upload a local file to a Cloud Storage bucket in a Google Cloud Project.
+* [gcloudstoragedownload](/gcloudstoragedownload) - Google Cloud Storage Download: Example of how to handle Cloud Storage buckets and download an object in a Cloud Storage bucket in a Google Cloud Project to a local file.

 For instructions on running the code, please consult the README in each folder.